 A continuation of PEBB coverage available to employees and survivors who meet retiree eligibility and enrollment requirements.
 See Retiree eligibility and enrollment.

 Visit continuation coverage eligibility and enrollment for more information.

 Visit how to determine eligibility for a list of qualifying events for PEBB Continuation Coverage (COBRA).

 An employee who lost their PEBB employer-based group health plan due to a specific qualifying event may elect continuation coverage for themselves and eligible dependents.
 Employees may continue medical, dental, life insurance and in some cases long-term disability insurance.

-Visit how to determine eligibility for a list of qualifying events for continuation coverage.
+Visit how to determine eligibility for a list of qualifying events for PEBB Continuation Coverage (Unpaid Leave).

 How do I elect continuation coverage?

 Note: The PEBB Program must receive the form no later than 60 days from the date your employer-sponsored coverage ends or after the postmark on the PEBB Continuation Coverage Election Notice packet sent to you, whichever is later.

 Visit how to enroll for more enrollment information.